adinatan/pcov_tof/README.md

-Run pcov_tof.m and generate the plots below:
+Run pcovmap_tof.m and generate the plots below: